The 12 Most Critical Reasons Students Need a Clean Online Presence

 3. Tweeting scholarship hopes and curses

 It is seen every single day on Twitter, “I’d better win this F____ college scholarship!”
-It’s also been revealed that scholarship judges sometimes read the tweets and profiles of perspective winners, especially if they need to make the difficult choice between two highly qualified applicants.
+It’s also been revealed that scholarship judges sometimes read the tweets and profiles of prospective winners, especially if they need to make the difficult choice between two highly qualified applicants.
 Using Twitter to tweet about how hard you worked on a scholarship application or essay and how excited you are to attend college would be a much better way to leave a positive impression on any judge (or admissions rep) that might be reading your tweets.

 4. Facebook picture tagging might be a tad too revealing